sarafsg/sarafsg/README.md

   <strong>Hey! 👋 I'm Sara Gonçalves</strong>
 </h1>

-Frontend Developer focused on UI/UX and web performance, building and migrating web applications with Vue, Nuxt, React, Next.js, and TypeScript.
-I enjoy turning Figma designs into real interfaces and making sure they are fast, responsive, and easy to use.
+Frontend Developer focused on UI/UX and web performance, experienced in building and migrating web applications with React, Next, Vue, Nuxt and TypeScript.
+Collaborate with product teams on design decisions and implement interfaces that are clear, intuitive, and enjoyable for users.
+Comfortable contributing across the full stack when needed and highly productive in remote work environments.

 ---